smurfix/DaBroker/README.rst

 DaBroker's data serialization language is BSON, i.e. binary JSON.
 Other serializers are possible.

-DaBroker does not constrain data types beyond what the serializer and the database support.
+DaBroker does not constrain data types.
+Its serializer can reproduce arbitrary data structures including self-referential objects and loops.
+It will only transmit Python objects it knows about.

 System Layout
 #############